sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `traverse`

 Traverse the grid, calling the function <code>f</code> for each cell.
-The function receives the reference to the cell, the x and y coordinates of the cell.
+The function receives the reference to the cell, the row and column of the cell.

 Example:
 ```move